22388o/FireBolt/README.md

 # FireBolt

-# FireBolt

 App wallet for Android

 # Feature

--Lightning Network
+- Lightning Network

--Nostr

--Bitcoin
+- Nostr

+- Bitcoin

 - No shitcoins or stablecoins